adgarciaar/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe_MIPS
+# Tic-Tac-Toe MIPS

-Tic-Tac-Toe en MIPS
+Tic-Tac-Toe created using MIPS

 ## Built With